 When the hotline first opened up to panicked chefs in the early 1980s, a mere six “home economists” responded to 11,000 phone calls during November and December.
 These days, their staff has expanded to more than 50 and they answer more than 100,000 questions.

 Those staff members have heard it all, too.
 They get the typical questions you’d expect turkey experts to get, of course: How long will it take to thaw the turkey?
 How do I stuff a turkey?
 Are there any allergens in Butterball products?
 But there’s also the, um, unexpected.

 Among the more questionable calls the turkey experts have received: “Can I brine my turkey in the washing machine?” and “The family dog is inside the turkey and can’t get out.”
 (It was a Chihuahua, in case you’re wondering, and the Butterball expert did manage to help the owners get the dog out safely.)

-More recently, a hotline employee was surprised to hear from a wife who came home to find the turkey floating in the tub while her husband gave the kids a bath.
+In 2014, a hotline employee recounted hearing from a wife who came home to find the turkey floating in the tub while her husband gave the kids a bath.
 Believe it or not, because the turkey hadn't been removed from the package, it was salvaged—though the kids complained about the chilly water.

 Don’t feel bad if you have to call the Butterball hotline for assistance, though.
 Even President Bartlet knows when to call in the experts:

-By the way, there’s also an option for those of you who prefer assistance in the form of written word: you can text your questions to 1-844-877-3456 through December 24.
-The company is also answering questions via its social media channels, including Facebook and Twitter.
-And they've recently added Spanish-speaking experts plus their first male turkey-talker.
+By the way, there’s also an option for those of you who prefer assistance in the form of written word: you can text your questions to 1-844-877-3456.
+The company is also answering questions via its social media channels, including Facebook, Twitter, and TikTok.